codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 ## Create and run CI pipeline

 We'll start by focusing on the first part of the CI pipeline, creating a Docker image.

+Docker images play a central role in Codefresh pipelines.
+They are the basic building blocks that serve as the link between what your source code generates and what gets deployed.

+The example application already comes with its own Dockerfile.
+If your own application is not "dockerized" yet, you need to create a Dockerfile for it first, before moving it into the Codefresh infrastructure.

 {% include
 image.html